snowballdigital/flutter-graphql/README.md

 Query(
   options: QueryOptions(
-    document: readRepositories, // this is the query string you just created
+    document: GET_ALL_PEOPLE, // this is the query string you just created
-    variables: {
-      'nRepositories': 50,
-    },
     pollInterval: 10,
   ),
   builder: (QueryResult result) {